redteaminfra/redteam-infra/external/aws/README.md

 1. homebase
 1. proxies
-1. Nweb
+1. Natlas
 1. elkServer

-After homebase is deployed you will need to edit the SSH stanza in order for proxies, nweb, and elkServer to successfully deploy.
+After homebase is deployed you will need to edit the SSH stanza in order for proxies, natlas, and elkServer to successfully deploy.
 Vagrant spits out a command for this and modifies `~/.ssh/config`

 Once homebase is deployed, just change directories to each of the other boxes.